Have questions? We're here.

 Day 7: Taormina, Sicily

 This morning, drive up to the beautiful town of Taormina, perched 250 meters above the sea.
 With Mount Etna dominating to the south, this medieval town boasts the pedestrian-friendly Corso Umberto, lined with exquisite buildings, and one of the world’s most interesting cultural sites: the Greco-Roman Theater.
 This remarkable theater was built right into the cliffside, overlooking the vast sea below, in the third century B.C.
 Enjoy a special lunch at a privately owned castle, the Castello degli Schiavi.
-This impressive 18th-century home was the setting for many scenes in The Godfather films, and we meet members of the family that owns it and explore the extensive buildings and grounds.
+This impressive 18th-century home was the setting for many scenes in The Godfather films, and you can meet members of the family that owns it and explore the extensive buildings and grounds.

 Day 8-9: Siracusa | At Sea